This

 be selected carefully.
 It is your responsibility as a breeder to take a puppy back if a home doesn't work out.

-sure you understand what kind of dog you are getting (no matter what breed).
-Know what the characteristics of the breed are,
+BEFORE YOU BUY-- Make sure, that you realize you are making a commitment to that dog FOR HIS OR HER ENTIRE LIFE.
+Make sure you understand what kind of dog you are getting (no matter what breed).
+Know what the characteristics of

-and whether or not it will fit in with your life-style.
+the breed are, and whether or not it will fit in with your life-style.

-BUY FROM A PET STORE OR BROKER--The purchase of any dog is much too important to do on the spur
+DON'T BUY FROM A PET STORE OR BROKER--The purchase of any dog is much too

-of the moment at the local mall.
-Puppies in pet stores normally come from puppy mills, where they are often raised without
+important to do on the spur of the moment at the local mall.
+Puppies in pet stores normally come from puppy mills, where they

-regard for health concerns or socialization.
+are often raised without regard for health concerns or socialization.

 Everyone knows that without